Xi Jinping: Anti-corruption campaign

 Xi has overseen significant reforms of the Central Commission for Discipline Inspection (CCDI), CCP's highest internal control institution.
 He and CCDI Secretary Wang Qishan further institutionalized CCDI's independence from the day-to-day operations of the CCP, improving its ability to function as a bona fide control body.
-According to The Wall Street Journal, any anti-corruption punishment to officials at or above the vice ministerial level need approval from Xi.
-Another article from The Wall Street Journal said that when he wants to neutralize a political rival, he asks inspectors to prepare hundreds of pages of evidence.
-The article also said that he sometimes authorizes investigations on close associates of a high-ranking politician to replace them with his own proteges and puts political rivals in less important positions to separate them from their political bases.
-Reportedly, these tactics have even been used against Wang Qishan, Xi's close friend.
+According to The Wall Street Journal, anti-corruption punishment to officials at or above the vice ministerial level need approval from Xi.
+In February 2018, the National Supervision Commission was established as the highest state supervisory and anti-corruption authority in an effort to aid the CCDI.
+As of 2023, approximately 2.3 million government officials have been prosecuted.